jason-white/personal-site/content/about.md

 ---
 title: "About"
 date: 2020-04-10T22:30:27-04:00
-menu: "main"
 type: "static"
 layout: "about"
-weight: 40
 ---

 ## Me

 My name is Jason.
 Professionally I'm a web designer and developer, but outside of work I really enjoy photographing things.
 I live in Charlotte, North Carolina with my husband.
 Dog is pending.

 In 2020 I decided I wanted to be a little more hands-on.
 I enjoyed the days when everyone had a website and shared little snippets of their personal life or hobbies.
 Before services and web applications became the norm.

 So that's what this website is, really.
 Getting back to doing a lot of the things I used to enjoy and documenting them.
 Sure, there are many other ways of documenting every day life, but those are kinda boring.

 ## This Site